sakra/Tunnel/README.md

 Installation
 ------------

-Execute the shell script `install-tunnel.sh` under Linux or OS X to install the required scripts to the correct locations for an existing *Mathematica* installation.
+Under Linux or OS X, execute the shell script `install-tunnel.sh` to install the required scripts to the correct locations for an existing *Mathematica* installation.
 Under Windows, execute the batch script `install-tunnel.bat` to install the required scripts.